-Today, their little website has grown into a huge success story – boasting nearly 30 employees, representing nearly 50 popular artists (think Gemma Correll, Sophie Corrigan and Christopher David Ryan) and enjoying exciting range collaborations with the likes of Urban Outfitters and ASOS, and stocking their products in shops as big as John Lewis and Paperchase.
+Today, their little website has grown into a huge success story – boasting nearly 30 employees, representing nearly 50 popular artists (think Gemma Correll, Sophie Corrigan and Christopher David Ryan) and enjoying an exciting range of collaborations with the likes of Urban Outfitters and ASOS, and stocking their products in shops as big as John Lewis and Paperchase.

 With an imminent move to a new 10,000 square feet warehouse, office and retail space – and an incredibly bright future ahead of them – we spoke to Mark to pick his brains on what it takes to turn a creative passion into a business and how to cope with all the associated growing pains of a fast-growing enterprise while continuing to support the creative community...

 Tell us a bit more about you both.
 What's your background?
 Where did you study?